nus-cs2030s/2223-s2/docs/15-dynamic-binding.md

 In the example above, we look at the class `Object`, and there is only one method called `equals`.
 The method can be correctly invoked with one argument of type `Object`.

-What if there are multiple methods that can be correctly invoked?
+What if there are multiple methods that can correctly accept the argument?
 In this case, we choose the _most specific_ one.
 Intuitively, a method $M$ is more specific than method $N$ if the arguments to $M$ can be passed to $N$ without compilation error.
 For example, let's say a class `Circle` implements:
 ```
 	 boolean equals(Circle c) { .. }